roeszler/reabook/README.md

 ## 5. Design
 ### 5.1 Structure
 The application is intended to allow users to easily navigate through an appointment request process.
-Navigation promotes users through property selection, booking, booking conformation and summary tables to confirm their booking request have been sent.
+Users journey through finding and selecting property, choosing booking, booking conformation and summaries and tables to confirm their booking request have been sent.

 ### 5.2 Application Mockup & Wireframes
 Graphics of the application have been designed to show member users and users early concepts of user journeys before any coding started.
 They provided an indication of:

-* The variety of functions required.
+* The variety of functions required
-* The critical pathways of functions needed to reach each user outcome.
+* The critical pathways of functions needed to reach each user outcome
-* The relationships between each function.
+* The relationships between each function
-* The logical approach to code creation, promoting readability and aiding future fault-finding processes.
+* The logical approach to code creation, promoting readability and aiding future fault-finding processes
-* The experience as users navigate through the booking application processes.
+* The experience as users navigate through the booking application processes

 ### Flowchart Mockups: